Disneyland Paris Itinerary: 2 Parks in 1 Day

 Disneyland Paris adult itinerary

-Our Disneyland Paris itinerary is for adults and older children, so we skipped popular kids’ rides like Peter Pan and didn’t spend any time queuing for photos with characters or watching parades.
+Our Disneyland Paris itinerary is for adults and older children, so we skipped popular kids’ rides like Peter Pan and didn’t spend any time queuing for character photos or watching parades on this trip.

 Crush’s Coaster